 Because the high-performance discipline required a different mindset and way of thinking than conventional approaches to investing, we found it difficult to effectively use the discipline in our own accounts while using other strategies for clients.
 For us, the mindsets behind the different approaches to managing investments “collided” and “interfered” with each other.
 The account management process, the regulatory paperwork, the wide range of investment needs of our clients, and their widely divergent attitudes about “appropriate holding periods” imposed too many constraints and added too much clutter to the trade-decision process.
 To do it right, all accounts would have to make the same trades at the same time.

 We even considered the possibility of continuing with only those clients who were fully committed to achieving high performance and who did not care what level of trading activity it required to get there.
-The problem with that idea was that the number of candidates was small (most of our clients were retired or nearing retirement) and the risk we would assume was too great relative to the fees we could charge.
+The problem with that idea was that the number of candidates was small (most of our clients were retired or nearing retirement) and the risk of regulatory censure we would assume was too great relative to the fees we could charge.
 If one person became confused because of the trading activity, or if we had a temporary slump that frightened somebody to the point that they contacted the SEC or other regulatory authorities with a complaint, then we would have to take time and energy from our enterprise to explain or defend our methodologies to regulators who are committed to the conventional wisdom that one should buy and hold stocks through their ups and downs and eventually sell them when they are higher.
-[While this approach might work sometimes for people who do not have the disciplines and tools to be effective traders, it will not enable a person to achieve returns averaging well over 50% a year.]
+[While this approach might work sometimes for people who do not have the disciplines and tools to be effective traders, it will not enable a person to achieve the high returns we were targeting.]

 We have a discipline that has generated about 20% a year for 15 years.
 This strategy is designed for intermediate-term investors in utility stocks.
 We have another slightly stronger discipline that has averaged about 26% a year and that buys any kind of stock.
 Let’s refer to these disciplines as “20% systems” (reflecting their targeted level of performance).
 However, the discipline we wanted to use for client accounts (the Disciplined Growth Strategy) was far stronger than either of these “20% systems,” but it required a more active and disciplined approach to trading.
 If a person makes a half-hearted attempt to use the Disciplined Growth Strategy (if a person does not sell immediately when the model says it’s time to sell, and so on), performance will suffer.
 Under those conditions, the performance of the Disciplined Growth Strategy will not be as good as that of our “20% systems.”

-Once we came to the conclusion that the goal of implementing the discipline for a large number of clients with widely divergent attitudes about investing was not practical, we decided that the best way we could put all that work and knowledge to good use would be to let our members implement the discipline for their own accounts.
-We understood the discipline well enough to fully trust it.
+Once we came to the conclusion that the goal of implementing our disciplines for a large number of clients with widely divergent attitudes about investing was not practical, we decided that the best way we could put all that work and knowledge to good use would be to enable our members to implement what we had learned.
+We understood the disciplines well enough to fully trust them.
 The trading activities of members could then be used as resource material for the teaching and training activities of the company.
 Our products flow naturally out of our own trading needs and/or experiences.
-Even if nobody subscribed to them, we would still produce The Valuator and StockAlerts for our own purposes.
-The power of these tools may not be immediately obvious to the casual user (who only wants to be told what to do), but they were designed for traders who prefer to make their own decisions.
+For example, even if nobody subscribed to them, we would still produce The Valuator, StockAlerts, and Strongest Stocks for our own purposes.
+The power of these tools may not be immediately obvious to the casual user (who only wants to be told what to do), but they were designed for us and for traders like us who prefer to make their own decisions.
 We decided that since we produce them anyway, we might as well make them available to subscribers.
 Thus our own desire for these resources has resulted in the availability of tools that can, if used correctly, benefit others.
 Our visitors, subscribers, and licensees can therefore benefit from our experiences and information while trading as conservatively or as aggressively as they desire.
-The members of our company, on the other hand, can benefit from being able to fully implement our disciplines for their own accounts.
+The members of our company, on the other hand, can benefit from being able to fully implement our disciplines for our own accounts.

 Instead of giving personal recommendations, we simply try to enable others to do a better job for themselves.
 That way, we no longer have to indulge securities regulators who are constantly demanding more paperwork (at the time of our withdrawal from the advisory business securities regulators required that each advisory firm have at least one employee whose full-time responsibility is to keep the firm compliant with all the regulations).